Guides, Italy

 Plan Frequent Rest Breaks

 You’re in Rome or Florence and want to see everything!
 I understand the feeling, but fight that urge.
 One, there is way too much to see.
 It’s impossible to see everything.
 Two, if you don’t take some breaks, you are not even going to enjoy a lot of what you see because you’ll be so hot and tired.
-Besides that, your brain needs some time to sit and reflect on what you’ve seen every now and then to allow it to process everything fully.
+Besides that, your brain needs some time to sit and reflect on what you’ve seen every now.

 At the very least, take a couple breaks in between stops for some water, snacks and a glass of the local vino.
 This gets you out of the sun and lets you slow down a bit.